-7.71 Non-Borrowing Spouses (Eligible and Ineligible) (Revised October 2023)
+7.71 Non-Borrowing Spouses (Eligible and Ineligible) (Revised December 2024)

-HUD Mortgagee Letter 2014-07 and HUD Mortgagee Letter 2015-02 indicate that we must treat non-borrowing spouses as "ineligible" or "eligible" according to the Federal Housing Administration (FHA) definition.
+4000.1 indicates that we must treat non-borrowing spouses as "ineligible" or "eligible" according to the Federal Housing Administration (FHA) definition.
 The Principal Limit is based on the age of the youngest borrower or ELIGIBLE non-borrowing spouse.

-➤ Note: The PLF factor is NOT impacted by the age of an INELIGIBLE non-borrowing spouse.
-However, the non-borrowing spouse (eligible or ineligible) MUST still be input in the system as a non-borrowing spouse.
+Note: The PLF factor is NOT impacted by the age of an INELIGIBLE non-borrowing spouse.
+However, the nonborrowing spouse (eligible or ineligible) MUST still be input in the system as a non-borrowing spouse.